mybuddymichael/linter-elm-make/README.md

 To lint only upon saving the file, check the `Only Lint On Save` option of this package.

+To always compile `Main.elm` instead of the active file, check the ```Always Compile `Main.elm` `` option.

+You can also choose `Linter Elm Make: Toggle Only Lint On Save` or `Linter Elm Make: Toggle Always Compile Main.elm` from the command palette to switch between the linting modes.

+Choose `Linter Elm Make: Clear Project Build Artifacts` if you want to delete the `*.elmi` and `*.elmo` files of your project (useful when switching linting modes).

 ## Quick Fixes

 Move your cursor to a problematic text range and choose `Linter Elm Make: Quick Fix` from the command palette to show the possible fixes.
 Select a fix from the list to apply it to your code.